 - Immediate clean-up of any floods or spills (within 24-48 hours).
-Use of dehumidifiers to reduce relative humidity in the flooded space is highly recommended.
-See below for more information on cleaning procedures
+Using dehumidifiers to reduce the relative humidity in the flooded space is highly recommended.
+See below for more information on cleaning procedures.

-- Venting moisture generating sources directly to the outside
+- Vent moisture-generating sources directly to the outside.

-- Control of humidity with air conditioners and/or dehumidifiers
+- Control humidity with air conditioners and/or dehumidifiers.

-- Insulation of cold surfaces to prevent condensation on piping, windows, exterior walls, roofs and floors where possible
+- Insulate cold surfaces to prevent condensation on piping, windows, exterior walls, roofs, and floors where possible.

-- Keeping building and heating, ventilation and air conditioning (HVAC) systems in good repair
+- Keep building and heating ventilation and air conditioning (HVAC) systems in good repair.

-- Reducing the amount of water used when cleaning carpets as much as possible, providing adequate ventilation and humidity control
+- Reduce the amount of water used when cleaning carpets (as much as possible) and ensure adequate ventilation and humidity control.

-- Avoiding installation of carpet around fountains, sinks, or directly on top of concrete floors that are prone to leaks or frequent condensation
+- Avoid installing carpet around fountains, sinks, or directly on top of concrete floors that are prone to leaks or frequent condensation.

 Note: It is important to keep air conditioners and dehumidifiers in good condition.
 Empty any water collectors regularly so water does not contribute to moisture problems.
 If using humidifiers, ensure they are cleaned regularly.

 A visual inspection is the most reliable method of identifying mould problems.
 Common signs of water damage will be discolouration and staining.
 Moulds will most often appear as dark spots, stains, or patches.
 Look for puddles of water around or under sinks, tubs, drip pans for dehumidifiers, air conditioners, and refrigerators that may be contributing to the moisture in the building.
 Monitoring devices can be used to measure the moisture level of drywall, wood, etc. These devices will help indicate whether or not moisture levels exist that would promote the growth of mould.